gvwilson/fiction/santas/index.md

 He didn't even flinch when the ladder shifted slightly under his weight and settled into a new (and hopefully more secure) position.

-[^elephants]: Not even Subway Santa, who spent their whole life underground and never had a chance to realize that heights didn't bother them.
+[^elephants]: Not even Subway Santa, who spent their life underground and never had a chance to realize that heights didn't bother them.
 Elephants, yes—elephants terrified them, for reasons that will shortly become clear.

 At the top he found three dials screwed onto a plank, which was in turn nailed onto the scorched side of the tree.